 Culture and Values

-The CERN Code of Conduct is about common basic standards of behavior to help us understand how to conduct ourselves, treat others and expect to be treated in accordance with the CERN values.
+CERN is a truly unique organisation, a place where people from all around the world work side by side to probe the fundamental structure of the universe.
+The Organization's core values are : integrity, commitment, professionalism, creativity and diversity, each one further defined below.
+These values underpin the CERN Code of Conduct which is all about the common basic standards of behavior to help us understand how to conduct ourselves, treat others and expect to be treated in accordance with the CERN values.

 The Code is intended as a guide in helping us, as CERN contributors, to understand how to conduct ourselves, treat others and expect to be treated.
 It is based around the five core values of the Organization.
 We should all become familiar with it and try to incorporate it into our daily life at CERN.